-The good news?
-There are so many wonderful and delicious whole food plant-based desserts, you won’t feel like you’re missing out on a thing.
+Worried you'll have to give up sweets now that you're following a whole food plant-based diet?
+Well we've got good news: there are so many wonderful and delicious whole food plant based desserts, you won’t feel like you’re missing out on a thing.
 Well, actually, you will miss out on a few things: no more sugar spikes, or crashed, no more belly aches, no more portion control!

 Sounds good right?
 Eating dessert doesn’t have to send you into a tailspin of guilt and sugar shakes.